You publish that awesome piece of content. If you don’t promote it properly, no one reads it.

 Now after you publish your blog post, make a list of people whom you’ve featured in your blog post and reach out to them that they’ve been featured.

-To often make this outreach effective, you may try to include social sharing buttons right in the email so that influencers may find easy to share your awesome content with their audience.
+To often make this outreach effective, you may try to include social sharing buttons right in the email so that influencers may find it easy to share your awesome content with their audience.
 To get a clear idea, you may want to read this article on blogger outreach by BloggingX.

 The moment you publish any new blog post, you need to consider sharing it on social media sites like: